bijokmathew/HangMan/README.md

 The actual words are chosen randomly from many words.
 The game gives number of guess equal to the length of the word.

 ## How to play
-   1. Please enter valid options like 1,2,3 to play the game
+   1. Please enter valid options like 1,2,3 and 4 to play the game
    2. Enter valid name i.e name contains only alphabet and minumum 2 letter
    3. Guess only single alphabet letter and number of guess is eaual to the length of  the actual word
    4. If guessed letter is not found in the actual word then you loose one number of  guess and display the hangman based on the number of life remaining